freeCodeCamp/boilerplate-mochachai/README.md

 17th Test if a Value is of a Specific Data Structure Type
 18th Test if an Object is an Instance of a Constructor
 19th Run Functional Tests on API Endpoints using Chai-HTTP
 20th Run Functional Tests on API Endpoints using Chai-HTTP II
+21th Run Functional Tests on an API Response using Chai-HTTP III - PUT method

 # Quality Assurance with Chai